LorenMin107/AdventureMate/routes/api/README.md

 ## Testing

-When testing API routes, make sure to test all supported versions.
-This includes:

-- The current stable version (v1)
+When testing API routes, make sure to test the current stable version (v1) of the API.
-- Any deprecated endpoints that are still supported

 ## Documentation